This is the multi-page printable view of this section. Click here to print.

 To delete a job, follow the steps below.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Go to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Navigate to the Service Home page of Kubernetes Engine.

-2. Click Job under the Workload menu on the Service Home page.
-You will be taken to the Job List page.
+2. On the Service Home page, click Job under the Workload menu.
+2. Go to the Job List page.

 3. Job List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Job List page, select the item you want to delete.
-Go to the Job Details page.
+4. Select the items you want to delete on the Job List page.
+4. Navigate to the Job Details page.

-6. Alert confirmation window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Caution

-On the job list page, after selecting the item you want to delete, you can delete the selected job by clicking Delete.
+On the job list page, after selecting the items you want to delete, click Delete to remove the selected jobs.

 Managing Cron Jobs

-Cron jobs refer to resources that periodically execute a job according to a schedule written in cron format.
-They can be used to run repetitive tasks at regular intervals such as backups, report generation, etc. In the workload, you can create a cron job and view or delete its detailed information.
+A cron job is a resource that runs a job periodically according to a schedule written in cron format.
+It can be used when executing repetitive tasks at regular intervals, such as backups and report generation.
+In the workload, you can create a cron job and view or delete its details.

 To create a cron job, follow these steps.

-3. CronJob List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the CronJob List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference

-For detailed information on the concept of CronJobs and object creation, refer to the Kubernetes official documentation > CronJob.
+For detailed information on the concept of CronJobs and object creation, see the Kubernetes official documentation > CronJob.

-To check the detailed information of the cron job, follow the steps below.
+To view detailed information about the cron job, follow these steps.

-3. On the CronJob List page, select the cluster and namespace from the top left gear button, then click Confirm.
+3. On the CronJob List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Cron Job List page: select the item you want to view detailed information for.
-You will be taken to the Cron Job Details page.
+4. Select the item you want to view detailed information for on the Cron Job List page.
+4. Navigate to the Cron Job Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category